Here’s How Trusting You Are

 Last month, we invited you to take a quiz measuring your level of trust, zeroing in on a close (most likely romantic) relationship of yours.
-The quiz, based on work by researchers at the University of Waterloo in Canada, measures how dependable, honest, and reliable you believe your partner to be, how responsive you think he or she will be when you need him or her the most, and how much faith you have in your relationship as a whole.
+The quiz, based on work by researchers at the University of Waterloo in Canada, measures how dependable, honest, and reliable you believe your partner to be, how responsive you think they will be when you need them the most, and how much faith you have in your relationship as a whole.

 So far, roughly 1,700 Greater Good readers have completed the quiz, and apparently, you’re a pretty trusting group.
 Your median score puts you right smack in the middle of the “high” range of trust, according to the original data collected by the Canadian research team.